-Reid Scott Talks About Turbo F.A.S.TCategory: Television
+Reid Scott Talks About Turbo F.A.S.TCategory: Television and Streaming

 Turbo was a fun, fast, and popular feature film, and now NetFlix takes this DreamWorks story one step further with the new animated series Turbo F.A.S.T.
 (Fast Action Stunt Team).
 Reid Scott supplies the voice of Turbo, the snail with the need for speed.